SuperheroicCoding/poison/projects/sc-thanos/README.md

 # ScThanos
-A superheroicCodings implementation of a Thanos like vaporize effect usable as an angular directive.
+A SuperheroicCodings implementation of a Thanos like vaporize effect usable as an angular directive.
-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.RC-3
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.x

 #### Live Demo:
 Click the technology cards on https://angularexamples.superheroiccoding.de